 Your performance in regular and group case interviews will play a big role in the firm's decision to give you an offer.
 If you'd like to learn more about group case interviews, check-out our separate detailed guide here.

-The final type of case interview used by PWC Consulting, is a written case presentation.
+The final type of case interview used by PwC (Strategy&) is a written case presentation.

 Here's a quick overview of what to expect: